 - Core i5-9600K (6-cores/6-threads) for $262.00

-The Core i9-9900K has a base clock speed of 3.60 GHz, a Turbo clock speed of 5.0 GHz, and 16MB of L3 cache.
-The Core i7-9700K has a base clock speed of 3.60 GHz, a Turbo clock speed of 4.9 GHz, and 12MB of L3 cache.
+First, the Core i9-9900K has a base clock speed of 3.60 GHz, a Turbo clock speed of 5.0 GHz, and 16MB of L3 cache.
+Next, the Core i7-9700K has a base clock speed of 3.60 GHz, a Turbo clock speed of 4.9 GHz, and 12MB of L3 cache.
 Finally, the Core i5-9600K has a base clock speed of 3.70 GHz, a Turbo clock speed of 4.6 GHz, and 9MB of L3 cache.
-These processors are aimed at gaming and general desktop usage.
-They are competitors to AMD’s Ryzen 2xxx mainstream processors.
+All of these processors are aimed at gaming and general desktop usage.
+They are competitors to AMD’s Ryzen 2xxx mainstream desktop processors.

-You may have noticed that Intel has dropped hyper-threading (HT) from the Core i7 line (which is something it has always had, and was one of the main differentiators over the Core i5 line in the past).
+You may have noticed that Intel has dropped hyper-threading (HT) from the Core i7 line.
+This was is something the Core i7 has always had, and it was one of the main differentiators over the Core i5 line in the past.
 The lack of HT means a loss of about 25-30% of your overall CPU capacity when you have the same number of physical cores.

-These new processors have soldered thermal interface material (rather than thermal paste) which will help with heat dissipation, and let them run more cores at slightly higher (100-200MHz) clock speeds more often.
-They also have hardware-level mitigation for some of the Meltdown CPU exploits, which will result in better performance than software mitigations.
+All of these new Intel processors have soldered thermal interface material (rather than thermal paste) which will help with heat dissipation.
+This will let them run more cores at slightly higher (100-200MHz) clock speeds more often.
+These processors also have hardware-level mitigation for some of the Meltdown CPU exploits.
+This will give better performance than software or firmware mitigations.

 Intel also announced a new generation of high-end desktop (HEDT) processors, which are the Core X-Series processors.
-These processors use the LGA2066 socket on X299 motherboards.
+The HEDT processors use the LGA2066 socket on X299 motherboards.
 There are seven SKUs in this family.

 - Core i9-9980XE (18-cores/36-threads) for $1,979.00